horga83/shellChatGPT/README.md

     chatgpt.sh -cc -S /Relationship_Coach

-Some other good prompts to start a chat with include:
+Some simple prompts to get one started include:

     chatgpt.sh -cc -S'You are a professional psicologist.'